Tim-Abwao/jokes-and-trivia-chatbot/README.md

 Webchat widget courtesy of [Botfront](https://github.com/botfront/rasa-webchat).

-The **rasa** folder has the files needed to modify, re-train and run the chatbot.
-Please check out the [rasa docs](https://rasa.com/docs/), if you haven't yet.

-The **sample-webpage** folder has a [flask](https://palletsprojects.com/p/flask/) web app that you can use to host the webchat widget.
-There are several other ways to deploy the chatbot: please see [Messaging & Voice Channels](https://rasa.com/docs/rasa/user-guide/messaging-and-voice-channels/).

 ## Prerequisites
 - Basic knowledge of **Python**, particularly `pip` and `venv`.
 - Familiarity with **Rasa**.
-- Familiarity with **Flask** (optional).
 - An internet connection to fetch fresh content from the joke/fact APIs.

+The **rasa** folder has the files needed to modify, re-train and run the chatbot.
+Please check out the [rasa docs](https://rasa.com/docs/), if you haven't yet.

 ## Getting Started
 Attempting to install the required modules from the `requirements.txt` file would reproduce the exact system state under which the chatbot ran.